Introduction

 Fun Facts and Trivia

-- The dome of the Golden Temple is gilded with 750 kilograms of pure gold, donated by Maharaja Ranjit Singh in the early 19th century.
+The dome of the Golden Temple is gilded with 750 kilograms of pure gold, donated by Maharaja Ranjit Singh.

-- It is estimated that more than 100,000 people are served free meals every day, making the langar the largest community kitchen in the world.
+More than 100,000 people are served free meals every day, making it the world's largest community kitchen.

-- The Golden Temple receives more visitors every day than the Taj Mahal.
+The Golden Temple receives more visitors every day than the famous Taj Mahal.

-- UNESCO has recognized the area around Amritsar as a cultural heritage site.
+UNESCO has recognized the area around Amritsar as a culturally important heritage region.

 Impact and Legacy